id3nom/pq-async/README.md

     std::cout << name << std::endl;
 });

-// all callback are not required to have the "const cb_error& err" argument
+// all callback are not required to have the "const md::callback::cb_error& err" argument
 // in that case if an error occured it is sent to the unhandle error handler
 // this is legal:
 db->query_value<std::string>(